 Henry: Yes!
 First and foremost, you should always seek medical attention for your own well-being!
 For purposes of your future claim for personal injury as your lawyer, we need to effectively prove the nature and extent of your injuries.
 Having a physician diagnosis and treat your injuries and prepare the required medical charts provides the evidence that you were truly injured.
 Some of our clients try to fight through the pain or state that they are too busy to seek medical attention and ultimately this can destroy their ability to substantiate that they were injured to the insurance adjuster and/or defense attorney and court.

 Henry: Absolutely.
 Everyone should have regular checkups with their physician, especially after an accident.
 Anyone injured in an accident will have at least some soft tissue injuries – by that, I mean there will be sprains and strains of ligaments and muscles of the body.
 Those are serious injuries in their own right, and need to be examined and treated by a physician as early as possible.
-And even though there doesn’t seem to have broken bones, you should have all of that checked out by the doctor.
+And even though you don’t seem to have broken bones, you should have all of that checked out by the doctor.
 Your body is not used to being banged around like that and if you are in a collision, obviously you had to been moved around and in a shock so it’s always a good idea to take the precautionary steps and go see the doctor.
 Maybe get some x-rays, get the head examined, get your neck examined, your back examined, just to be sure everything is okay.

 Henry: No. In fact, for the most part, we recommend that you do not talk to the potential defendant’s insurance company.
 What they are going to want to do is to have you make a statement.
-Any statement our client could make, potential could be trouble by way of implying some contradiction or what we call impeachment.
+Any statement our client could make, potentially, could be trouble by way of implying some contradiction or what we call impeachment.
 My best advice is never give a statement over the phone to the questions from the defendant’s insurance company.
 You have no duty to talk to them.
 Consult your lawyer before you give a statement to anyone.

 Henry: Let’s say there is an automobile crash.
 I am in my car, and my wife and my two children are in my car.
 All four are injured.
 The defendant that hits me has $100,000 per person and $300,000 per occurrence.
 That means of the four people in my car, no one person can get more than $100,000 from the defendant’s insurance company and the four total of us could never collect more than $300,000.